-Prague is all about the charming architecture which can be seen at nearly every corner.
+Prague is all about the charming architecture, which can be seen at nearly every corner.
 Sometimes you might not even know, but behind those architectural buildings, or a short ride from the city centre, numerous parks and gardens are to be found too.
-Those green parks are a great escape from the hustle and bustle of city life, or a place to take your children to if they need a break.
+Those green parks are a great escape from the hustle and bustle of city life or a place to take your children to if they need a break.
 For example, at Petřín Park or Havlíčkovy Sady, you will find children’s playgrounds too.
-Petřín Parks are also the largest of Prague’s parks and simply must be visited on a hot summer’s day, with a break for lunch or dinner or to take in the great views.
-Or after a visit to Prague Castle, do not take a tram back, but rather just stroll down via the beautifully restored Castle Gardens.
+Petřín Parks are also the largest of Prague’s parks and must be visited on a hot summer’s day, with a break for lunch or dinner or to take in the great views.
+Or after a visit to Prague Castle, do not take a tram back, but rather stroll down via the beautifully restored Castle Gardens.

 Petřín Park (Petřínské sady)

 Petřín Hill is one of the largest urban expanses of greenery, and its slopes are an oasis of calm in the centre of Prague.
 The area is like a park-woodland with lots of statues, gardens, orchards and winding cobblestone and asphalt paths meandering up its steep slopes.
 At the top, you will see the Petřín lookout tower, which offers a breathtaking view of the entire city.

 More than a hundred years old, this park has many half-hidden secluded nooks and crannies, wooded glades, open meadows, and uncommon vistas of Prague.
 Its relatively small area of 27 acres (11 hectares) is densely interwoven with narrow asphalted pathways for romantic walks and sports.